shakib97itis/edtech-platform/notes.md

 ### Common Components

 - Btn
-  -- There are five diffrent varient of button component.
+  -- There are five different variant of button component.
   -- We will be using btnType prop for indicate.
 - AppBtn
 - SliderNavBtn.